Available in Classic and VPC

 - In the role switching popup, select the role you wish to switch.

-- You need to enter account role NRN information when registering for the first time, so request account role information from the main account.
+- You need to enter account role NRN information when registering the role for the first time, so request account role information from the main account.

-- Single Sign-On role: under the Single Sign-On Role tab, click the [Switch role] button and select the role you wish to switch.
+- Single Sign-On role: Under the Single Sign-On role tab, click [Switch role] and select the role you wish to switch.

-While in the role switch state, you cannot register, edit, or delete roles.
-If necessary, click the [Return to sub account] button to register, edit, and delete roles in the sub account status.
+While the roles are switched, you cannot register, edit, or delete roles.
+If necessary, click [Return to sub account] to register, edit, and delete roles in the sub account status.

 Assign switchRole policy

-To assign the switchRole policy to a sub account, follow these steps:
+To assign the switchRole policy to a sub account:

 - Create a policy by entering the Set application targets.

-- If you have been assigned an Account Role in another main account, you can apply the role to resources by clicking the [Register other account resource] button, thus authenticating the Account Role NRN.
+- If you have been assigned an account role in another main account, you can apply the role to resources by clicking [Register other account resource], thus authenticating the account role NRN.

-- If you have been assigned an Account Role in another main account, you can apply the role to resources by clicking the [Register other account resource] button, thus authenticating the Account Role NRN.
+- If you have been assigned an account role in another main account, you can apply the role to resources by clicking [Register other account resource], thus authenticating the account role NRN.

-- Click the Policy tab on the [Sub account details] page, and then click the [Add] button.
+- Click the Policy tab on the [Sub account details] page, and then click [Add].

 - Add the user-defined policy that you have created.